transmedia-puzzles/transmedia-puzzles.github.io/2018a-lists.md

 7. Top streamed spotify songs on a certain date
 8. Player’s numbers on a football team
-9. Top 26 stocks by market capitalization on a certain date 10.Top box office movies of all time
+9. Top 26 stocks by market capitalization on a certain date
+10. Top box office movies of all time

 ### Group 5